garydavenport73/spaid/README.md

 ### Please note webpages built should be opened directly as a file, not with a live server.

-This project has been brewing in the back of my mind for awhile.
+This project has been brewing in the back of my mind for a while.

-The overall purpose of the project is allow one to make programs that run in a browser locally and contain within the page a database.
+The overall purpose of the project is allow one to make programs that run in a browser locally and contain within the page a database like object.

-Then before closing the page, you can save it and a copy of the page with the current data is saved.
+Then before closing the page, you can save it and a copy of the page saving the current data is saved.

 This solves several problems:
 1) It runs basically anywhere a browser is installed, ie cross-platform.